Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

 We present a comparison between our proposed method and several state-of-the-art methods on the three public datasets.
 For our newly created HanSig, we provide results of several baseline methods for comparison under the same experimental settings.
+The results are summarized in Tables~\ref{tab:6} and \ref{tab:7}, respectively.
 Note that previous works might report different metrics for their methods.
-To ensure comparability across different studies, we primarily focus on metrics that do not require threshold setting, namely EER and AUC.
-In cases where previous works only report Average Error Rate (AER), the average of FRR and FAR, which is considered to be comparable to EER \cite{RN3}.
+To ensure comparability across different studies, we focus on EER and AUC.
+In cases where previous works only report Average Error Rate (AER), the average of FRR and FAR, which is considered to be comparable to EER \cite{RN2}.
 We also provide additional information about each compared method.
-Additionally, we present a comparison of the number of parameters between our MGRNet and several deep networks in the supplemental material.
+Since WD-based and WI-based systems employ different training and evaluation schemes, we include WD methods only as a reference.
+It is important to mention that some previous works, as noted by \cite{RN2}, did not perform noise removal on the image background during data preprocessing.
+However, as shown in Fig. \ref{fig6}, the image backgrounds of genuine and forged signatures in CEDAR exhibit significant differences.
+Therefore, we exclude works that reported a 0\% error rate without background removal.